-Now that you have logged in as an administrator, checked the OS X version, and updated your software, you are ready to install your AudioFire product in your computer.
+Now that you have logged in as an administrator you are ready to install your AudioFire product in your computer.

-- 1. Install the AudioFire Console.
+- 1. Install the drivers.
+You should do this before connecting the AudioFire interface to the FireWire port on your computer.
 Insert the AudioFire Install CD-ROM into your machine.
-Simply drag the AudioFire Console to your Applications folder or whatever folder you prefer. - 2.
-Once you have installed the console, locate the AudioFire interface box, the power cable, and the FireWire cable.
+The main install window should automatically appear.
+If it does not, simply go to "My Computer," and double-click on your CD-ROM drive icon.
+Now, select "Install AudioFire Driver," and follow the on-screen directions.
+If you found a newer driver on our website, then you will want to install that instead of the one on the AudioFire CDROM.
+(To install the downloaded driver, double-click on the icon and follow the instructions.) - 2.
+Once you have installed the Windows driver, locate the audio interface box, the power cable or power adapter, and the FireWire cable.
 If you are installing an AudioFire 8, AudioFire Pre8 or AudioFire 12, securely mount the interface into your equipment rack.
 If you will not be mounting the box in a rack, then be sure to place the interface box in a secure location. - 3.
 If you have AudioFire 8, AudioFire Pre8 or AudioFire 12, plug the power cable firmly into the interface and a power socket, and then turn on the interface by pressing the power button.
-If you have AudioFire 2 or AudioFire 4 your AudioFire can be powered directly through FireWire.
+If you have AudioFire 2 or AudioFire 4 and your computer's FireWire port has a 6-pin connector, your AudioFire can be powered directly through FireWire.
 No external power supply is needed.
-The DC adapter is included for users of Windows notebook computers that have only an unpowered, 4-pin FireWire connector. - 4.
+If your computer's FireWire port has a 4-pin connector or if you use your AudioFire in stand-alone mode, plug the included power adapter firmly into the interface and a power socket. - 4.
 Plug one end of the FireWire cable into the FireWire connector on the rear of the AudioFire interface.
 Attach the other end of the FireWire cable to an open FireWire port on your computer.
-(If the connector does not match the port on your computer then you will need to get an adapter.) - 5.
-Your Mac will automatically recognize your new AudioFire product without any fanfare.
-See the "Software Configuration" section below for more info.
+(If the connector does not match the port on your computer then you will need to get an adapter included with the AudioFire 2 and AudioFire 4.)